crashtestbrandt/AWSPythonDevOps/README.md

-# AWSPythonDevOps
+# AWS, Python, and DevOps for Small Teams
-AWS, Python, and DevOps for Small Teams
+A straightforward guide to help small teams get big things done.